OrianaVenture/VentureValheim/Progression/README.md

 ### World Scaling

 The world is scaled according to the "natural" vanilla game progression by default.
 To see this mod's default classification of vanilla creatures and items you can view the code on Github.
 The scaling is applied after logging into a local world or server.
+You will have to have players log out and back in after changing these configurations for them to take effect.

+Under the general section of the config file there is a GenerateGameDataFiles setting.
+When true this will create files of game data for viewing only which can help if you want to use the override files (explained below).
+These files can be overwritten with scaled data if you launch multiple games in one session.
+To ensure you have the vanilla data just launch the game and log into a world once, then log out.
+Move the two folders in the config path that get created to another location on your computer to save the files.
+Once you have the files set GenerateGameDataFiles back to false to keep your mod manager configs clean.

 #### Configuration Options

 * EnableAutoScaling must be set to True to enable these features.
-* AutoScaleType: Vanilla, Linear, or Exponential.
+* AutoScaleType: Vanilla, Linear, Exponential, or Custom.
 If set to Vanilla these auto-scaling features will not be enabled!
 * AutoScaleFactor: Change the biome scaling factor.

+If you do not want to rescale the whole game and just want to change just a few things (or a lot of things, you do you) you can use the "Custom" scaling type to ignore the mod defaults and just scale things in your yaml override(s).
+If any information is missing from your yaml configuration that is needed for scaling the mod will fallback to using the default values for the missing fields.
+Custom scaling will use the linear scaling methods whenever applicable.

 Linear scaling by default is a 75% growth (0.75).
 This means your 1st biome (Black Forest, Meadows is 0th) will have a scaling factor of 1.75, and 7th will be 6.25 for calculations.
 This setting will make a pretty even difficulty progression.